bornfree/chakna/README.md

 # Chakna

-> Building a silly robot that passes around chakna around the house to guests.
+> Building a silly robot that passes chakna around the house to guests.

 > It may be useful.
 It may be not.
 But it will be fun.

+## Hardware
-### Raspberry Pi 4
+- Raspberry PI 4
+- Webcam for camera
+- Mic for audio input
+- Speakers for audio output

+## Setup
-Install Raspbian 64 bit lite version
+Install Raspbian 64 bit lite version on the PI

 ### Install uv
 ```bash